Ozanimod: Mechanism of action, pharmacodynamics

+Pharmacokinetics

 Ozanimod has a high oral bioavailability, a circulating half-life of about 19 hours, and reaches highest blood plasma concentrations after about 6 hours.
 Ozanimod is dehydrogenated by two CYP enzymes into two active metabolites, all with similar pharmacokinetics.
 The decrease in lymphocyte count lasts for approximately 14 days after treatment discontinuation.
-Unlike fingolimod, it does not require phosphorylation for activation, nor does it demonstrate cardiac abnormalities or hepatotoxicity.
+Unlike fingolimod, it does not require phosphorylation for activation, nor does it demonstrate cardiac abnormalities.

 History

 Ozanimod was invented by Hugh Rosen, Edward Roberts, and colleagues at The Scripps Research Institute, and was subsequently out-licensed in the creation of the startup, Receptos Inc.